 California ... outside Sacramento is where he still considers home ... though a true sense of 'home' is difficult for those raised in military families.
 He’s lived in many US states as well as Izmir, Turkey, and Rotterdam, Netherlands.

-Other ‘interesting’ experiences include being the Captain (USCG Master) of his own 40 foot sailing sloop, a truck driver, a scuba instructor, a fishing boat deckhand, a migrant agricultural worker, a staff management consultant, a public speaker advocating the value of artistic creation, vintage motorcycle restoration technician, automotive body design engineer, manufacturing engineer, defense contractor training consultant, non-profit art educational organization director, corporate management trainer and, oddly ... a career counselor.
+Other ‘interesting’ experiences include being the Captain (USCG Master) of his own 40 foot sailing sloop, a truck driver, a scuba instructor, a fishing boat deckhand, a migrant agricultural worker, a staff management consultant, a public speaker advocating artistic creation, submarine nuclear power plant operator, motorcycle restoration technician, automotive body design engineer, manufacturing engineer, defense contractor training consultant, non-profit organization director, corporate management trainer and, oddly ... a career counselor.

 He lives in a space of his own design and construction on the second story of a horse barn which is located on a fifty acre horse ranch, along with his studio, near Sharpsburg, Georgia.